Search

 Conversely, if the body senses there isn’t enough thyroid, the TSH goes up, trying to stimulate the thyroid gland to make more thyroid.
 Here is part of the confusion.
 If your doctor says your thyroid is low, do they mean the TSH is low, which indicates that your actual thyroid is high?
 Or do they mean that your actual thyroid is low, in which case the TSH would be high?

 Most traditional physicians do not measure Free T3; they only measure TSH.
 However, as seen above, it is not a full picture of your thyroid function.
 Most traditional physicians are taught to treat this TSH number and not necessarily listen to how the patient feels (most patients feel better when Free T3 is optimal).
-With new advanced tests, such as the non-invasive Thyroflex test, hormone replacement therapy practitioners are able to get a 98% accuracy rate on FT3, brain function, reflex speed, and resting metabolic rate.
+With new advanced tests hormone replacement therapy practitioners are able to get a 98% accuracy rate on FT3, brain function, reflex speed, and resting metabolic rate.

 Thyroid hormone is a metabolic hormone secreted by the thyroid gland that regulates temperature, metabolism, and cerebral function.
 It contributes to energy levels and temperature regulation and body warmth.
 It increases fat breakdown, resulting in weight loss as well as lower cholesterol.
 More than any other hormone, the thyroid hormone is most responsible for improvement in energy and reducing fatigue.